 At least one course in political theory chosen from POLI 265, 270, 271, 272, 274, 276, 280, 470, 471, 472, 475

 Students must earn a grade of C or better in six of the eight political science courses used to satisfy the core requirements of the major.
 This grade requirement does not apply to ECON 101.
 First-year seminars do not count toward the political science major.
 Whenever possible, students should take an introductory course in a subfield (American politics, comparative politics, international relations, political theory) before taking more advanced courses.

 The honors program provides political science majors the opportunity to pursue an independent research project over a two-semester period.
 Students begin the program by taking POLI 691H Honors Seminar in Research Design in the spring semester of their junior year.
 During this course they complete a thesis proposal.

-If the proposal is acceptable, students continue their thesis research in the senior year under the direction of a faculty advisor in POLI 692H.
-Both POLI 691H and 692H count as elective credit in the major.
+If the proposal is acceptable, students continue their thesis research in the senior year under the supervision of the honors director and a faculty advisor in POLI 692H and POLI 693H.
+A maximum of two honors thesis courses can count as elective credit in the major.
 Upon successful completion of the program, which includes an oral defense of the thesis, students are awarded a degree with honors or with highest honors in political science.